Hacking via Remote Access Software?

-Remote access software allow a computer’s desktop environment to be run remotely on one system while being displayed on a separate client device.
+Remote access software allows a computer’s desktop environment to be run remotely on one system while being displayed on a separate client device.
 Many organizations find remote access software extremely useful.

 When it comes to coordinating operations across international offices, they provide remote access to vital company resources, helping to maximize effective use of in-house talent and facilitate closer collaboration.
 For a small business that outsources its IT maintenance, remote access software can prove to be extremely beneficial as well.

-But of course with all things tech — there is the possibility of being hacked.
-The most widely-used remote access software use the Remote Desktop Protocol (RDP), which, if abused, can allow hackers to tap into networks.
+But of course, with all things tech — there is the possibility of being hacked.
+The most widely-used remote access software uses the Remote Desktop Protocol (RDP), which, if abused, can allow hackers to tap into networks.

 How Do Hackers Gain Access?